micmejia/bible-dump/NKJV/Luke/Luke 1.md

 So it was, that while he was serving as priest before God in the order of his division,

 ###### 9
-according to the custom of the priesthood, [^c]his lot fell to burn incense when he went into the temple of the Lord.
+according to the custom of the priesthood, his lot fell to burn incense when he went into the temple of the Lord.

 ###### 10
 And the whole multitude of the people was praying outside at the hour of incense.